SunritHazra/VX-Solenoid-Engine/README.md

-# Core Concept
+## Core Concept

-A solenoid generates a magnetic field when current flows through its copper coil.
+A solenoid is an electromechanical device that generates a magnetic field when current flows through its copper coil.
 A ferromagnetic plunger inside the solenoid is pulled toward the coil center.
+I just doubled it so that it looks more cool, and is more loud (really).

-In this engine:
+In this engine, this is what happens fundamentally:

-1. **A microcontroller activates the solenoid coil based on the position of the crank**
+1. **A microcontroller (ESP32) activates the solenoid coil based on the position of the crank**
 2. **Magnetic force pulls the ferromagnetic soft iron plunger**
 3. **The plunger drives the connecting rod connected to the crankshaft**
 4. **The crankshaft rotates**